 Menstrual Clots- Know what's normal and what's not

-Short answer: You must talk to your healthcare provider if you have period blood clots that are larger than 1 inch (24.5 mm) in length.
+Short answer: You must talk to your healthcare provider if you have period blood clots that are larger than 1 inch (2.5 cm) in length.
+Basically the size of a pea.

 What forms a period clot?